-Opportunities will be made available for specific training in CPR and basic first aid via outside agencies.
+Opportunities will be made available for CPR training and basic first aid via outside agencies.

 Training will be accomplished through two required meetings and then a mandatory 4-week apprenticeship.
 The apprenticeship will be served under a mentor for the specific area of service.